 So if a borrower signed loan documents on a Saturday, the next day (Sunday) would not count toward the 3-day rescission period because Sunday is not a business day.
 Instead, the rescission period would start on Monday and end at midnight on Wednesday.

 What if a loan signing was completed on a Saturday, but the following Monday is Labor Day?
 In that case, neither Sunday or Monday would count toward the rescission period because they are not business days.
-In this situation the rescission period would start on Tuesday and end at midnight on Thursday.
+In this situation, the rescission period would start on Tuesday and end at midnight on Thursday.

-How do you calculate the rescission period if the one of the date-specific holidays (New Year’s Day, Independence Day, Veterans Day or Christmas Day) falls on a weekend?
+How do you calculate the rescission period if one of the date-specific holidays (New Year’s Day, Independence Day, Veterans Day, or Christmas Day) falls on a weekend?
 Is the following Monday — which often is the day of “observance” of the holiday by banks, the post office and government offices — considered a business day?
 According to an official interpretation of “business day” in the supplement to regulations to implement the TILA, the only day that counts when computing the rescission period is the date of the actual holiday itself.
 Many assume the day of observance (Monday, in this case) does not count as a business day since many offices are closed, but this is not so.
 If the loan is transacted on a Friday and the holiday in question is on Saturday, the rescission period’s first day would be Monday, Tuesday would be the second day, and Wednesday the third.

 In many, if not most cases, the dates of the rescission period in the Right To Cancel will be filled in.
 As the Notary Signing Agent, you must confirm that the dates are correct.
 You can use a rescission calendar to confirm that the start date and ending dates of the rescission period are accurate.